 - Hidden Depths: Is shown to be laid-back and well adjusted when accompanying her friend Mimasaka.

 - Only Sane Woman: Defaults to playing this character whenever the Genshiken does something unexpected but she usually opens up in short order.
+Which is why she was chosen as the new president at the end of the series

 - Shipper on Deck: She ships Hato and Madarame, even though she herself has feelings for Hato.